What got cut? What does it mean for the strength and the look of your tummy? What exercises will help and how soon can you start?

 After a Cesarean section, you will experience numbness around your scar site, and so the the visualisation of ‘gently drawing belly button to spine’ may be unhelpful as you may not be able to feel this movement.

 Instead imagine your abdomen as a clock, with your belly button at 12 o’clock, your pubic bone at 6 o’clock, and your hip bones as 3 and 6.
 Imagine you are slowly and gently drawing the hip bones, or 3 and 6 o’clock, together.
 It will also work if you imagine you are drawing them apart!
 Don’t worry that you can’t feel much happening for now.
 Go gently and do the movement on a long, slow exhale.

 At the same time, engage your pelvic floor muscles.
 Not a little squeeze at the front, a deep, high lift in the middle.
-More on how to do pelvic floor exercises properly here (no, squeezing like you’re trying not to wee doesn’t cut it).
+MuTu System teaches you how.

 Get as used to this movement as you can.
 Practice as you sit in bed recovering, and as you feed your baby – just take long slow breaths in time with the muscle contractions.
 When you move around – roll out of bed (always from your side!) when you start to try lifting things, when you do anything that is going to place forward forceful pressure on your scar site… engage the muscles.

 Don’t try to get up from lying on your back – always roll to your side first.
 And don’t – under any circumstances, not now or in the future – do sit ups or crunches.